-His most recent documentary, “The Life and Times of Zora Neale Hurston,” was hosted by actress Vanessa Williams and heard by over 26 million NPR listeners.
 His first novel, “The Season of Summer,” is available at Amazon and everywhere eBooks are sold.
-Currently, Myers has a number of new projects in various stages of development, including a new TV pilot script (police procedural) “Blood Brothers,” and the upcoming sci-fi/dystopian novel, “New Washington.”
+Currently, Myers has a number of new projects in various stages of development, including TV pilot scripts and the upcoming southern fantasy novel series, “Crescent.”